 For more information on the degrees of grand theft in the State of Florida, click here.

-Rental property schemes are common in South Florida.
+Rental property schemes are common in Miami-Dade County.
 As a criminal defense attorney, I represent clients who have been accused of fraudulent conduct.
 Being accused of fraud can be damaging to both your reputation and your business.
 It can also land you in prison for a long time, as you can see by the statutory maximum penalties associated with grand theft.

 If you or a loved one are facing charges related to fraud or theft, call me to discuss your case.